vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 1989c The Antiquities of Ramtek Hill (Maharashtra). in: Journal of South Asian Studies 5, 79–102.

 1990 The History of Sacred Places in India as reflected in Traditional Literature.
 Papers on Pilgrimage in South Asia, edit. by Hans Bakker.
-Leiden.
-Panels of the VIIth World Sanskrit Conference vol. III.
+LeideṇPanels of the VIIth World Sanskrit Conference vol. III.

-*1990a An Indian Image of Man.
-An Inquiry into a Change of Perspective in the Hindu World-view. in: H.G.
+*1990a An Indian Image of MaṇAn Inquiry into a Change of Perspective in the Hindu World-view. in: H.G.
 Kippenberg, H.G., Yme B. Kuiper & Andy F.

 Sanders (eds.), Concepts of Persons in Religion and Thought.
 Berlin/New

 York. pp. 279–307.
 [1]

-1990b Ramtek: An Ancient Centre of Vis.n. u Devotion in Maharashtra. in: Bakker 1990, 62–85.
+1990b Ramtek: An Ancient Centre of Vis.ṇu Devotion in Maharashtra. in: Bakker 1990, 62–85.

 1990c The History of Hanuman Worship in Ayodhyā.
 In: Lallanji Gopal & D.P.
 Dubey (eds.), Pilgrimages Studies: Text and Context.
 Srī Phalāhārī Bābā ´